-FORTRAN: The System/3 Disk FORTRAN IV compiler accepts source programs written in the IBM System/360 Basic FORTRAN IV language, which encompasses American National Standard Basic FORTRAN.
+FORTRAN: The System/3 Disk FORTRAN IV compiler accepts source programs written in the IBM System/360 Basic FORTRAN IV language, which encompasses

+American National Standard Basic FORTRAN.
 It also accepts programs written in IBM 1130 Basic FORTRAN IV with minor modifications.
 Language extensions beyond the Basic FORTRAN level include the DEBUG facility, the IMPLICIT statement, the relational IF statement, and explicit length specification for the INTEGER and REAL Type statements.
 Also included are commercial subroutines which perform essentially the same functions as the IBM 1130 Commercial Subroutine Package.

 The Disk FORTRAN IV compiler operates in batch (i.e., non-conversational) mode.
-It runs on either a System/3 Model 6 or Model 10 disk system, providing full FORTRAN compatibility between the two models except for changes that may be necessitated by differences in their I/O equipment.
+It runs on either a System/3 Model 6 or Model 10 disk system, providing full FORTRAN compatibility between the two models except for changes that may be neccessitated by differences in their I/O equipment.
 Compilation requires a 12K 5406 Processing Unit, one 5444 Disk Storage Drive, and a printer.
 The 5496 Data Recorder is also supported.
 A program of approximately 150 source cards can be compiled and executed on a 12K system.
-Announced in November 1971, the Disk FORTRAN IV compiler for the Model 6 is scheduled for delivery in December 1972.